 The Drinking Water Tool was developed with two user pathways.
 The first, Your Water Data, allows you to learn about water management, supply, and quality based on a specific address.
 The second pathway, California Water Data, provides both interactive layers with summary data tables and a series of reference data layers that allow you to overlay or compare data.
 Information on the development processes of new data only available in this tool is available on the Methodology page.
 The Data page provides a brief data layer description and zipped data folders for downloads.

 The Your Water Data pathway helps you answer the question: Where Does My Drinking Water Come From?
-It provides a data-driven answer based on the community water system boundaries and private domestic well communities in the tool.
-Before getting results, you must confirm whether you receive drinking water from a water system or from a private domestic well.
-Results for water management, supply and quality are contingent on data availability for the address selected.
+It provides a data-driven answer based on the public and state small water system boundaries and domestic well areas in the tool.
+Before getting results, you must confirm whether you receive drinking water from a water system or from a domestic well.
+Results for water management, supply, quality, and threats are contingent on data availability for the address selected.

-The top three layers are interactive and provide you with a snapshot of the data: Groundwater Sustainability Agencies (GSA), Counties, and Community Water Systems.
+The top three layers are interactive and provide you with a snapshot of the data: Groundwater Sustainability Agencies (GSA), Counties, and Public and State Small Water Systems.
 Only one interactive layer can be turned on at a time.
 No layers are displayed until a layer is selected.
 A pop-up tour is available to help you navigate the different data layers.
 A data table will appear in the left-hand menu based on the selected interactive layer.

 The Other Boundaries category includes groundwater sustainability agency and county boundaries, for use if these interactive layers are not selected.
 Additional boundaries, like state Senate and Assembly Districts or Bulletin 118 groundwater basins, can serve as a backdrop for understanding other data layers.
-This category includes two layers that automatically appear depending on other data selections.
-The Township Boundary (PLSS) shows the spatial resolution of the water quality data from which the private domestic well water quality layer has been estimated; it is set to appear anytime you select a contaminant layer for Private Domestic Wells (arsenic, nitrates, hexavalent chromium, and 1,2,3-Trichloropropane).
 The Alluvial Boundary shows the geographic extent of the drought scenario analysis; it is set to appear anytime you select a Drought Scenario result under Groundwater Supply.